wp-plugins/wp-power-stats/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixes another bug related to saving options
+* Fixes plugin activation bug

 = 1.3.1 =
 * Fixes a bug when saving options.
-Thank you 'myplugins', 'michaldunaj' and 'davegiannini' for reporting.
+Thank you 'myplugins', 'michaldunaj' and 'davegiannini' for reporting

 = 1.3 =
 * New feature: You can now exclude IP addresses from statistics
 * New feature: Added total count of pageviews and visits to the widget
-* Improvement: Rearranged and renamed settings menus.
+* Improvement: Rearranged and renamed settings menus

 = 1.2 =
 * New feature: Added a setting to select roles that can view statistics